- Home

 Mediterranean Prawn and Tomato Stew with Lemon-Herb Gremolata

-A vibrant Italian-inspired seafood stew featuring succulent prawns in a tomato-wine broth, finished with zesty gremolata—naturally low-GI and blood sugar friendly.
+Mediterranean seafood stew with succulent prawns in tomato-wine broth, finished with zesty gremolata.
+Naturally low-GI and blood sugar friendly with GL 20.3 and GI 33 per serving.

 This Mediterranean-style prawn stew is a perfect example of how traditional Italian cooking naturally supports stable blood sugar levels.
 The combination of lean protein from prawns, fiber-rich vegetables, and healthy fats from olive oil creates a balanced meal that won't spike your glucose.
 New potatoes, while containing carbohydrates, have a lower glycemic index than regular potatoes, especially when cooked and cooled slightly, as the resistant starch formation helps slow glucose absorption.
 At just 125g per serving, the portion is carefully controlled to keep the glycemic load moderate.